-Due to technological advancements and economic changes, we will explore the jobs in Texas that are at risk of disappearing by 2035.
+As technology advances and the economy changes, we will explore the jobs in Texas that may be at risk of disappearing by 2035.

 In this rapidly changing era, the existence of certain jobs is threatened by automation, artificial intelligence (AI), and globalization.
 These changes create new opportunities while also presenting challenges to existing jobs.
 So, let's take a look at which jobs in Texas are at risk of disappearing.